piperchester/deployit/README.md

 Deploy-It
 =========

-A git and S3-based deployer for basic websites.
+A Git and S3-based deployer for basic websites.

 Installation
 ------------